 In subsequent years, WHRI’s training expanded to include sustainable technologies appropriate to developing countries with more extensive resources and production.
 These systems include alley cropping, larger-scale organic vegetable production, drip irrigation, and rotational grazing of livestock including goats, cattle, and chickens.

 In the mid-1980s, WHRI personnel became active in development programs in Haiti, Guatemala, Mexico, Kenya, and India.
 Most of these efforts involved agroforestry, utilizing the “miracle tree” Leucaena leucocephala.
 Well-digging for irrigation and sanitary drinking water was also a component of many of these programs.

 The Ferrier, Haiti program is now 30 years old and has led to the formation of a sister organization, World Hunger Relief, Haiti.
 Other international partners include the Valle Nuevo community in north-central El Salvador.

-In central Texas, WHRI has addresses hunger issues of low income, elderly and disabled individuals through various community gardening projects.
+In central Texas, WHRI addresses hunger issues of low-income, elderly, and disabled individuals through various community gardening projects.
 We also provide training in gardening for schools and other community groups.
 Each year we host several thousand individuals for educational programs focusing on sustainable agriculture, environmental responsibility, and world hunger issues.

 In 2003, Neil Rowe Miller began as Executive Director.
 In the following years, WHRI underwent a major reorganization of its intern training program, providing a more comprehensive full-time curriculum, and offering living stipends in addition to room and board.
 WHRI staff has expanded to include four full-time and four-part time positions.